fvutils/zephyr-cosim/README.md

 # zephyr-cosim

-Package to enable host cosimulation of software a simulation environment
+Package to enable host cosimulation of software a simulation environment.